yeshenpy/COLA/README.md

 ## 📫 Contact

-For questions or issues, please open a GitHub issue or contact the authors.
+For questions or issues, please open a GitHub issue or contact me.